Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

 \begin{theorem} For a partitioned permutation game $(N,v)$ on a directed graph $G=(V,A)$, the problem of finding an optimal solution that is weakly or strongly close to a given target allocation~$x$ can be solved by a randomized algorithm in $|A|^{O(n)}$ time. \end{theorem}

-Our theoretical results which highlighted severe computational limitations, and we now turn to our simulations.
-These are guided by our theoretical results.
-Namely, we note that the algorithm in Theorem~\ref{t-interval} is neither practical for instances of realistic size (which we aim for) nor acceptable in the setting of kidney exchange due to being a randomized algorithm.
+Our theoretical results highlighted severe computational limitations, and we now turn to our simulations.
+We perform a large-scale experimental study, in which our simulations are strongly guided by our theoretical results.
+Namely, we note that the algorithm in Theorem~\ref{t-interval} is not practical for instances of realistic size (which we aim for).
+Moreover, it is a randomized algorithm.
+Hence, it it not acceptable either in the setting of kidney exchange, as policy makers would only use solution yielding the maximum number of kidney transplants.
 Therefore and also due to Theorem~\ref{t-ppg}, we formulate the problems of computing a weakly or strongly close optimal solution as integer linear programs, as described in Section~\ref{a-ilp}.
 This enables us to use an ILP solver.
 We still exploit the fact that for $\ell=\infty$ (Theorem~\ref{t-hard}) we can find optimal solutions and values~$v(S)$ in polynomial time.
-In this way we can perform, in Section~\ref{s-simul}, simulations for IKEPs up to {\it ten} countries, so more than the four countries in the simulations for $\ell=3$~\cite{BGKPPV20,KNPV20}, but less than the fifteen countries in the simulations for $\ell=2$~\cite{BBKP22}.
+In this way we can still perform, in Section~\ref{s-simul}, simulations for IKEPs up to {\it ten} countries, so more than the four countries in the simulations for $\ell=3$~\cite{BGKPPV20,KNPV20}, but less than the 15 countries in the simulations for $\ell=2$~\cite{BBPY24}.

+For the initial allocations we use two easy-to-compute solution concepts: the benefit value and contribution value and four hard-to-compute solution concepts: the Banzhaf value, Shapley value, nucleolus and tau-value. {In particular, it follows from a well-known alternative definition of the nucleolus~\cite{MPS79} that the nucleolus is a core allocation for every game with a nonempty core.
+As by Theorem~\ref{t-core}, every partitioned permutation game has a nonempty core, this means that we do not need to consider the core as a separate solution concept in our simulations.} {Finally,} we use the modified Banzhaf value called Banzhaf* value from~\cite{BBPY24}, where the credits are incorporated directly into the coalitional values.
+As in~\cite{BBPY24}, we research both the case where all countries have the same size and the case where countries can be either of small, medium or large size.